Never Been Kissed

 Baekhyun’s eyes flick up to his and he smirks.
 “This is what I’m saying,” he knowingly says, leaning back towards his side of the table.
 “You wouldn’t push me away.
 On the other hand, you’d meet me halfway and actually kiss me first.”
 He slightly tilts his head, amusement making his eyes twinkle.
 “Am I right?”

 “Is that so bad?”
-Kris asks unashamedly, clearing his throat.
+Kris asks unashamedly, clearing .
 “I mean, isn’t that what this whole thing is about, you wanting to be the one to take my first kiss from me?
 I’m just trying to speed up the process.”

 This is something that confuses Kris about Baekhyun.
 He walks into his life, armed with the purpose of seducing Kris’ first kiss away, and yet, as they spend more time together, it doesn’t seem like Baekhyun’s going to actually take his first kiss yet.
 Why is he wasting time when Kris is pretty sure that Baekhyun’s done this countless of times?